John Yarno: Early life

-College football
+College career

 Left-handed and underweight for a center, Yarno was not highly recruited out of high school.
 He did not receive any offers from Pac-8 schools, only from Idaho and Boise State of the Big Sky conference.
 Idaho was a better fit for Yarno as it was closer to Spokane, a Division I program, and its offensive coordinator and line coach (Don Matthews) was a former head coach at Ferris and a UI alumnus.
 He also had familiarity with the college town of Moscow, the longtime residence of his maternal grandfather Lee Gregory, also a UI graduate.
 (Yarno's mother, Wanda (1925–62), died when he was not yet eight.)
 Yarno selected Idaho, then under fourth-year head coach Don Robbins, who had led Idaho to its then-best record of 8–3 in 1971.